bernhardAxonIvy/doc/source/designer-guide/process-modeling/projects.rst

 Importing demo projects
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Axon.ivy Designer can import several demo projects, which are
+The Axon Ivy Designer can import several demo projects, which are
 provided from our maven repository (internet connection needed).
 Those
 demo projects are in the Ivy Archive (\*.iar) format and can be imported
 with the help of the *Sample* icon on the welcome page.